 Bioengineering

 Bioengineering is a broad and rapidly evolving field.
 At the core of its varied options is the goal of advancing human health through scientific discovery and through the development of new biomedical technologies.
-The Bioengineering Department at Lehigh offers graduate programs leading to the Master of Science and Doctor of Philosophy degrees in Bioengineering, as well as two undergraduate programs, a Bachelor of Science degree in Bioengineering and a Bachelor of Science degree in Biocomputational Engineering.
+The Bioengineering Department at Lehigh offers graduate programs leading to the Master of Science and Doctor of Philosophy degrees in Bioengineering, as well as a Bachelor of Science degree in Bioengineering for undergraduate students.

 OUR MISSION